 This is a specialized project that will not benefit directly from the knowledge of local/traditional people.
-We developed two computer interactive educational games that were incorporated into displays describing our project at the ASLC ("Lost Child" and "Whose Your Father?").
+We will hire local residents when possible for assistance (e.g., collecting and maintaining fish).
+We have developed two computer interactive educational games to be incorporated in displays describing our project at the ASLC ("Lost Child" and "Whose Your Father?").
+Amy Haddow, ASLC Education Director, is currently developing a display based upon these games.
 In addition, we have taken opportunities to explain our research in different Alaska high schools.
 Kathy Knudsen gave a presentation on this project to the freshman biology class at Kenai High School, and Kate Lindner discussed this study with high school students in Kongiganak.

-We involved the community of Seward in helping us collect the returning adults.
-A lottery was conducted during the 2000 and 2001 field seasons as an incentive to recreational fisherman to turn in any marked pink salmon they caught.
-This resulted in 18 recreational fishermen turning in 22 marked fish in 2001 and 38 recreational fishermen turning in 61 marked fish in 2002.
+We are attempting to involve the community of Seward in our project and different aspects of the study such as collecting the returning adults.
+A lottery was conducted during the 2000 field season as an incentive to recreational fisherman to turn in any marked pink salmon they caught.
+This resulted in 18 recreational fishermen turning in 22 marked fish.
+We are also interested in suggestions of other opportunities for informational meetings in the communities of Prince William Sound, and articles in the Trustee Council newsletter.